Reranker

 Field Type Required Description

-status Object - Response status
+status Object - See Response status.

 result Object - Response result